Emil de Guzman: Personal life

 De Guzman grew up visiting Manilatown with his father.
 He would not rediscover the significance of that event until his years as a student at UC Berkeley, where he and his peers sought to reclaim their cultural history.
 What began as a personal journey soon became a public crusade.
 In the 1970s, de Guzman—then a biology and physical education major—moved into the I-Hotel and immersed himself in the lives of the aging Filipino tenants, or manongs, who had built Manilatown from scratch.
-He became their advocate, their ally, and eventually, their voice.
+He became their advocate, their ally, and, eventually, their voice.

 At first, de Guzman's parents could not understand his activism.
-After seeing what was happening in the Philippines with martial law, his parents feared the repercussions of him being involved in activism and revolutionary movements.
-Manilatown also had a reputation for being rough, and they had immigrated from the Philippines to give their son a future far removed from such struggles.
-But over time, as de Guzman stood firm in his commitment, even challenging lawmakers on behalf of the tenants, his mother became one of his biggest supporters.
+After seeing what was happening in the Philippines under martial law, his parents feared the repercussions of his being involved in activism and revolutionary movements.
+Manilatown had a reputation for being rough, and they had immigrated from the Philippines to give their son a future far removed from such struggles.
+De Guzman claimed that inter-generational involvement played an immense part in the battle for the I-Hotel.
+But over time, as de Guzman stood firm in his commitment—even challenging lawmakers on behalf of the tenants—his mother became one of his biggest supporters.
 His father's death in 1976 preceded the eviction by just a year, but the emotional resonance of that period would stay with de Guzman for life.

 Legacy

 Keeper of the I-Hotel legacy

 The I-Hotel was demolished in 1979, but the movement it sparked never disappeared.
-For nearly three decades, de Guzman helped lead efforts to preserve the land's memory.
-He became the president of the Manilatown Heritage Foundation, launched commemorative events, and fought to ensure that any redevelopment of the I-Hotel site would serve the Filipino community.
-Thanks in part to his leadership, the new I-Hotel building, which was scheduled to open in 2004, includes 104 units of affordable senior housing and a proposed Manilatown Heritage Center, a space that will preserve artifacts, stories, and artistic works from the original struggle.
+For nearly three decades, de Guzman helped lead efforts to preserve the landmark's memory.
+He became the president of the Manilatown Heritage Foundation, organized commemorative events, and fought to ensure that any redevelopment of the I-Hotel site would serve the Filipino community.
+Thanks in part to his leadership, the new I-Hotel building, which opened in 2004, includes 104 units of affordable senior housing and a proposed Manilatown Heritage Center, a space that will preserve artifacts, stories, and artistic works from the original struggle.
 His activism has inspired younger generations.
 His daughter, Sarah Maya, participates in annual commemorations through poetry and music.
 Other youth, many born after the eviction, have come to see the I-Hotel story as foundational to their own political awakenings.
 De Guzman characterized the long-term preservation of the International Hotel site, even in its vacant state, as a "political victory."
-Today, that ground is rising again due to the effort of many activists especially Emil de Guzman who is the keeper of the I-Hotel flame.
+Even now de Guzman continues to inspire others, using his book, "Red Sky: Recollection of the International Hotel," which recounts his experience resisting the I-Hotel eviction and describes the gentrification of impoverished neighborhoods and the displacement of minority groups in San Francisco.
+Today, that ground is rising again due to the effort of many activists—especially Emil de Guzman, who is the keeper of the I-Hotel flame.